michaelpj/octopress/source/_posts/2012-10-19-the-value-of-truth.markdown

 >It has gradually become clear to me what every great philosophy up till now has consisted of - namely, the confession of its originator, and a species of involuntary and unconscious auto-biography; and moreover that the moral (or immoral) purpose in every philosophy has constituted the true vital germ out of which the entire plant has always grown.
 Indeed, to understand how the abstrusest metaphysical assertions of a philosopher have been arrived at, it is always well (and wise) to first ask oneself: "What morality do they (or does he) aim at?" -- *BGE*, 1.6

+That is, before enquiry can even begin, there must be some kind of value-judgement made.

 Nietzsche, then, leaves us with two questions:

 1. Is the truth valuable?